tzebrowski/ObdMetrics/README.md

-#### Definition of the Bluetooth device connection
+#### Definition of the Bluetooth connection

 Framework communicates with the OBD adapter using `Connection` interface that mainly exposes `OutputStream` and `InputStream` streams.
-Particular Bluetooth implementation can look like bellow.
+Particular Bluetooth Android implementation can look like bellow.

 <details>
 <summary>Code example</summary>